JapanLab Game Development

 Trust and Treachery - Samurai Mercenaries in Southeast Asia

-ANS 361 JapanLab Lit/Film Game Development: Adapting a Classic
+ANS 361 JapanLab Literature/Film Game Development

 Stories exist to be retold, and to change in the retelling.
 From oral traditions to written text to animation and, some stories have been retold and reinvented across time.
 Japan is no exception.
 From the courtiers of the Tale of Genji and the warriors of the Tale of the Heike to Godzilla’s Tokyo, the Japanese canon is constantly being reinvented.
 This course will add video games to the conversation by adapting a canonical work of Japanese literature or film into an educational game.
 In doing so, teams will transform that work and face the challenges that have always faced adapters of stories—how do you take a classical story and make it matter today?